This blog post is a recap of Namebase's session at HandyCon 2022. If you'd rather watch the recording, it can be accessed on Youtube here.

 Serve as the "bridge" between Handshake's community and another community.
 This is perfect for Namers who are already involved in other communities, and the main responsibilities of a bridge is just to share important updates and serve as a point-of-contact between our communities.

-*This role has been filled by philippe/* Keep tabs on blockchain conferences and events happening around the world.
+*As of 3/24/2022, this role has been filled by philippe/* Keep tabs on blockchain conferences and events happening around the world.
 This helps us identify which events we can send our Namer Community Directors to attend as representatives and speakers for Handshake.

-Conducting business development on behalf of Handshake.
+*As of 5/26/2022, this role has been filled by MarkSmith/* Conducting business development on behalf of Handshake.
 This includes onboarding reputable brands to use Handshake domains (what often resonates is mirroring onto Handshake names as a disaster recovery or insurance policy), onboarding communities to use Handshake domains (branded community domains are really exciting even amongst our internal community), or services in the existing DNS stack (such as cPanel).

 Once we've finalized our current hiring efforts, we'll also be hosting regular community calls, which provides ample opportunities for Namers to share feedback, surface bugs, and ask for support.
 Until then, come swing by the Namer Community to see how you can get more involved with Handshake!